DIGITLab23/digitlab23.github.io/content/authors/Mohamed Abdelmonem/_index.md

 title: Jipeng Cui

 # Full Name (for SEO)
-first_name: Jipeng
+first_name: Mohamed
-last_name: Cui
+last_name: Abdelmonem

 # Start time
-start_time: 2024-08-18
+start_time: 2025-05-27

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Assistant
+role: part time Research

 # Organizations/Affiliations
 organizations:
-  - name: Texas A&M University
+  - name: Texas A&M University at qatar
     url: ''

 # Short bio (displayed in user profile at end of posts)